evmcnb/quartz/content/Full/Breast carcinoma.md

 Typically either wide local excision or mastectomy

 In women with breast cancer and no palpable lymphadenopathy, if a pre-operative axillary ultrasound is negative then they should have a sentinel node biopsy to assess the nodal burden

+If USS positive or palpable and biopsy positive, they should have axillary node clearance

+If don't want surgery axillary radiotherapy provides equivalent oncological control with fewer side effects

 |**Mastectomy**|**Wide Local Excision**|
 |---|---|